Please click on a category to view the definition.

 Public Service Announcement

 Commercials produced for non-profit or governmental agencies to disseminate information or promote services which serve the public interest.
 No commercial products, services or corporate names may be referenced or shown in PSAs.
+NOTE - Content produced by a brand is NOT eligible in this category.
+Such pieces should be entered into the Cause category.

 -